pH-7/Download-Simply-Videos-From-YouTube/readme.md

 You can modify the following in the script:
 - Video format preferences (currently limited to 1080p max)
-- Maximum concurrent downloads (1-5 workers)
+- Maximum concurrent downloads (1-5 workers, automatically applied only for multiple videos)
 - Output directory structure
 - Post-processing options
 - Retry attempts for failed downloads